Health Equity

 The goal of this project is to enhance cancer care equity for this population, especially those impacted by Triple Negative Breast Cancer, one of the most dangerous forms of the disease.

-The purpose of our project is to address cancer disparities throughout the continuum of care and advance health equity for the medically underserved.
-Working collaboratively with Woman’s Hospital, Baton Rouge General and other support organizations, Mary Bird Perkins Cancer Center’s project will provide care coordination; patient-centered communication and engagement; and psychosocial and other support services to improve cancer equity.
+This project, an Alliance initiative funded by the Merck Foundation, focuses on addressing cancer disparities throughout the continuum of care and advancing health equity for the medically underserved.
+Working collaboratively with Woman’s Hospital, Baton Rouge General and other community organizations, this effort will provide care coordination; patient-centered communication and engagement; and supportive and palliative care to improve cancer equity for North Baton Rouge residents.